Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/02/cruiser-cruise-control-information-radiator.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - html
+    - HTML
-    - javascript
+    - JavaScript
 ---

 ![Cruise Control Radiator](/img/2015/07/cctray_radiator.jpg)I work on a team that uses [CruiseControl.Net](http://cruisecontrolnet.org/) for Continuous Integration.
 There is a handy task-bar utility called CCTray that provides notifications and status messages when builds run, pass and fail.
 What it doesn’t have is a nice information radiator / visualisation for your team wall-board.